Rape laws in the United States: California

 California separates rape, sodomy and rape by instrumentation.

-All crimes listed here are also punishable by California’s “One-Strike Law”, Penal Code 667.61, which has a list of aggravating circumstances (such as a prior sex crime conviction, or the employment of torture during the crime), which if the aggravating circumstance is found true, increases the base term to a life sentence with parole eligibility depending on the age of the victim and the number of aggravating circumstances found true.
-(Although dependent on the facts of the case, parole eligibility will either be set at 15 years served, 25 years served, or in extreme cases life without the possibility of parole.)
+All crimes listed here are also subject to California’s “One-Strike Law,” outlined in Penal Code 667.61.
+This law includes a list of aggravating circumstances—such as having a prior sex crime conviction or employing torture during the crime.
+If one or more aggravating circumstances are found to be true, the base sentence can be increased to a life sentence.
+Parole eligibility depends on the age of the victim and the number of aggravating circumstances that are proven.
+Depending on the specifics of the case, parole eligibility may be set at 15 years served, 25 years served, or, in extreme cases, life without the possibility of parole.

 As of October 2021, the spousal rape section was repealed by the Legislature.
 Spousal rape is now prosecuted the same as other rape charges.

 Colorado

 Sexual assault describes rape in the law of Colorado, and several factors make this crime, normally classified as class 3 felony, to be punished more harshly.